 PC offers an Associate in Applied Science (AAS) and Certificate of Completion (CCL) in Marketing and Sales, as well as CCL in Social Media Marketing.
 Graduates may go on to work as field marketing managers in hospitality, advertising agents, or campaign managers at a marketing firm.

 Discuss your course load with an academic advisor inside the Hannelly Enrollment Center (HC) at our historic, centrally located campus.
-Future students may contact the program director, Brenda Maynard, for more information.
+Future students may contact the program director, Doug Northway, for more information.